codemickeycode/magic-carpet-python/README.md

 # magic-carpet-python
-Handouts for "A Magic Carpet Ride to Python"
+Handouts for "A Magic Carpet Ride to Python" workshop at WitCon 2021